Bone Mineral Density Scan Your Bone Density & Strength

-It’s a good practice to have your bones checked on a routine basis i.e. every 6 months especially if you're over age 50 or post-menopause.
-Your bone density level will give you a good indication on your bone health.
+It would be a good practice to go for a bone mineral density scan on a routine basis i.e. every 6 months especially if you're over age 50 or post-menopause to keep your bone density in check.

-If you're working on improving your bone density whether by way of changing your diet or lifestyle or taking nutritional supplementation, you can always monitor your bone's condition and/or progress after about 3 months via bone density test.
+If you're working on improving your bone density whether by way of changing your diet, lifestyle or taking nutritional supplement, you can always monitor your bone density after about 3 months via bone mineral density scan.